 3 Then Jesus told them this parable: 4 “Suppose one of you has a hundred sheep and loses one of them.
 Doesn’t he leave the ninety-nine in the open country and go after the lost sheep until he finds it?
 5 And when he finds it, he joyfully puts it on his shoulders 6 and goes home.
 Then he calls his friends and neighbors together and says, ‘Rejoice with me; I have found my lost sheep.’
 7 I tell you that in the same way there will be more rejoicing in heaven over one sinner who repents than over ninety-nine righteous persons who do not need to repent.

-What is special M and special L?
-Special M or special Matthew, refers to the material only found in the gospel of Matthew.
-Likewise special L or special Luke, refers to content only found in Luke.
+What are special M and special L?
+Special M, or special Matthew, refers to the material only found in the gospel of Matthew.
+Likewise special L, or special Luke, refers to content only found in Luke.

 Special Matthew makes up roughly 20 percent of the gospel of Matthew and is all parables not found in any other gospel.
 Special Luke on the other hand makes up close to 35 percent of the gospel of Luke and includes healings as well as parables that you cannot find in any other gospel.

 It is hard to say with certainty who wrote the synoptic gospels, when they wrote them, and where; however the major similarities among all three point to truth.
 The synoptic gospels are three separate books that share common ideas, parables, and events witnessed by others during the time of Jesus.
 These books were written over many years following Christ's death and resurrection, yet they contain the same truths and wonders about Jesus and his followers.

 One can learn a great deal from comparing the gospels, and by looking at the comparisons and differences we can learn the truths that lay within.

 Today we can learn much from these sources.
 The similarities between these three books only solidify for me what I already know, which is Jesus did indeed walk this Earth and some day He will return again.